from £57 /night help Price for guests, Nights approx:

 With a mature and private garden this cottage is a real sun trap.
 The pictures speak for themselves.
 You can't get any closer to the loch without actualy being in it.

 There is a parking bay for one car at the entrance to the cottage.
 17 steps down from the entrance to access the cottage.
 The garden surrounds three sides of Westerings.
 There is a grassy sitting area on one side which has access from the sliding doors in the dining area.
-To the front is a smaller patio area complete with a BBQ.
+To the front is a smaller patio area.
+There is a sea-wall from the garden down to the shore.
+There is no access from the cottage direct to the shore.

 The first thing that strikes you on entering the cottage is just how light it is.
 The floor to ceiling windows brings the view right into the living areas.
 The spacious lounge and dining area is set up so as to maximise the view.
-With the large windows and patio doors in the lounge this is a brifht and airy property.
+With the large windows and patio doors in the lounge this is a bright and airy property.
 The kitchen has a breakfast bar which opens up into the lounge.
 There is a storage heater in the hall.
 All other rooms have portable heaters.
-The heating will be on for your arrival.
 Beds are made up for your arrival.
 Please bring your own towels.

 Bedroom 1: Twin beds and a dressing area with access to the family bathroom.
 Loch view.
 There is a fold down chair bed in this room suitable for a child.